 Gus enrolls in the PAYE plan, and pays the minimum for 20 years, and gets the rest forgiven.
-Based upon Gus’s income, his monthly payment were $200.
+Based on Gus’s income, his monthly payments were $200.
 By making the minimum payment over 20 years, he had nearly $15,000 in student loans forgiven!
 Gus thinks he got a pretty good deal.

-Alternatively, Dave paid off the loan under the standard 10 year repayment plan.
+Alternatively, Dave paid off the loan under the standard 10-year repayment plan.
 His monthly payments were just a hair under $350 per month.
-After 10 years, his loans were paid off.
+After ten years, his loans were paid off.

-Based upon these numbers it would seem like Gus came out ahead.
-However, if you look at the total spending including interest, Gus actually paid a lot more than Dave.
-Over the life of his loan Gus spent about $48,000 getting rid of his $30,000 loan (In this scenario Gus would pay out over $32,000 in interest payments to get a portion of his $30,000 loan forgiven).
-On the other hand Dave, who paid off his loan in full, spent less than $42,000 total.
+Based upon these numbers, it would seem like Gus came out ahead.
+However, if you look at the total spending, including interest, Gus actually paid a lot more than Dave.
+Over the life of his loan, Gus spent about $48,000 getting rid of his $30,000 loan.
+On the other hand, Dave, who paid off his loan in full, spent less than $42,000 in total.

 In the end, Gus spent less each month, but Dave spent less overall.